polterguy/phosphorusfive/plugins/p5.web/README.md

 For instance, to create a value, which you can only access on the server, you could do something like this.

 ```
-p5.web.widgets.create-literal
+create-widget
   element:h3
   parent:content
   position:0
   innerValue:Click me to see the server-side value of [_foo]
   _foo:foo value
   onclick
-    p5.web.widgets.property.get:x:/../*/_event?value
+    get-widget-property:x:/../*/_event?value
       _foo
-    p5.web.widgets.property.set:x:/../*/_event?value
+    set-widget-property:x:/../*/_event?value
       innerValue:Value of [_foo] is '{0}'
-        :x:/../*/p5.web.widgets.property.get/*/*?value
+        :x:/@get-widget-property/*/*?value
 ```

-Notice how the *[p5.web.widgets.property.get]* retrieves the *[_foo]* value, while the *[p5.web.widgets.property.set]* sets the *[innerValue]* of the widget to a string formatted value, where the "{0}" parts becomes the value retrieved from the widget's *[_foo]*'s value.
+Notice how the *[get-widget-property]* retrieves the *[_foo]* value, while the *[set-widget-property]* sets the *[innerValue]* of the widget to a string formatted value, where the "{0}" parts becomes the value retrieved from the widget's *[_foo]*'s value.
 Notice also how this value is only acessible from the server, and not visible or possible to retrieve on the client.
 Neither by inspecting the DOM, HTML or by using JavaScript.

 By starting an attribute with an underscore (_), it is completely invisible for the client, in every possible way.

-If you prepend an event with underscore (_), the results are similar.
+If you prepend an event with underscore (_), or a period (.) - The results are similar.
 Consider this code.

 ```
-p5.web.widgets.create-literal:some-invisible-event
+create-widget:some-invisible-event
   element:h3
   parent:content
   position:0
   innerValue:Click me to see the server-side value of [_foo]
-  _onfoo
-    p5.web.widgets.property.set:x:/../*/_event?value
+  .onfoo
+    set-widget-property:x:/../*/_event?value
-      innerValue:[_onfoo] was raised
+      innerValue:[.onfoo] was raised
-  onclick:@"p5.$('some-invisible-event').raise('_onfoo');"
+  onclick:@"p5.$('some-invisible-event').raise('.onfoo');"
 ```

-Notice that if you inspect the DOM or HTML of the above output, the *[_onfoo]* widget event is completely invisible in all regards.
+Notice that if you inspect the DOM or HTML of the above output, the *[.onfoo]* widget event is completely invisible in all regards.
 Only when you attempt to raise it, you realize it's there, since it is invoked, and no exception occurs.
+Semantically, there is no difference between prepending a period (.), or an underscore (_) in front of neither your widget's properties or events.
+However, by convention, I recommend people use periods (.) for in-visible events, and underscores (_) for in-visible property values.

-The above code also uses some parts of P5's JavaScript API in its *[onclick]* value, which is documented in p5.ajax, if you're interested in the details.
+The above code also uses some parts of P5's JavaScript API in its *[onclick]* value, which is documented in [p5.ajax](../../core/p5.ajax), if you're interested in the details.
-But basically, it raises an Ajax widget's server side event through the JavaScript API, instead of automatically mapping up the event on your behalf.

 For the record, almost all arguments to your widgets are optional.
 We've added in our examples the *[element]*, *[parent]* and *[position]* simply to make sure it stands out if you evaluate it in the System42/executor.